In order to upgrade the JVM used to run Jenkins, more specifically from Java 8 to Java 11, there are a few details and steps to take care.

 *.jnlp file downloaded to a web browser.

-As of February 2019, there are no plans to replace this functionality.
+There are no plans to replace this functionality.

 Connect agents to Jenkins on Java 11 with plugins like SSH Slaves Plugin, with operating system command line calls to